-There are no fixed times that weight should be used, but it is important to note that the body and brain adjust to the feeling of weight over time.
-On the other hand, do not expect a weighted lap buddy to be useful and effective for long periods.
-Thus, it is best used intermittently.
-Finally, a suggestion is to use it for 20-minute intervals.
+There are no fixed time frames to use weight.
+It is important to note that the body and brain adjust to the feeling of weight over time.
+Do not expect a weighted lap buddy to be useful and effective for long periods.
+Therefore, it is best used intermittently.
+Consider using it for 20-minute intervals.

-It is important to be safe while using a weighted lap pad.
-They are not safe for people of all ages and people of different abilities and like anything, can cause harm if used unsafely.
+It is important to be safe while using anything with weight.
+Weighted lap pads are not safe for people of all ages.
+Nor are they safe for people of different abilities.
+That is the same for weighted blankets or weighted vests.
+They cause harm if used unsafely.

 Here are some safety tips:

-- infants and toddlers should not use weighted lap animals or pads.
-Specifically, infants and many toddlers do not have the muscle strength, muscle coordination or awareness to move something even a little bit heavy.
-Therefore, weighted lap animals or pads can pose a suffocation risk to an infant or toddler, or even an older child or person who lacks muscle strength, coordination, or awareness.
-Finally, safety always comes first.
+- Infants and toddlers should not use weighted tools or toys.
+Infants and toddlers do not have the muscle strength, muscle coordination or awareness to move something that is even a little bit heavy.
+Therefore, weighted lap animals or pads pose a suffocation risk to an infant or toddler.

-- consider using a weighted lap buddy with pre-school and school-age children, adults, and seniors.
-However, only if the person has the strength, coordination, and awareness to use it safely and not put themselves at risk of injury.
+- Consider using a weighted lap buddy with pre-school and school-age children, adults, and seniors.
+However, only use them if the person has the strength, coordination, and awareness to use it safely and not put themselves at risk of injury.

-If you are unsure if your child or the person you are considering using a weighted lap pad will be safe then consult your occupational therapist or your medical doctor.
+If you are unsure if someone will be safe using a weighted lap pad, consult your occupational therapist or physician.

 You can use this buying checklist to help you choose the one that is right for you or your situation.